Why Do I Write?

 I write because I’m a writer and I don’t need to waste my time arguing my case on forums populated by latter-day know it alls or posting a minute by minute update of the progress of my WIP on Facebook.

 I don’t even feel the need to tell Twitter what my current writing project is about.
-And who on Google+ would be interested anyway?
+And who would be interested anyway?

 No, I don’t need to do anything except write.

-But yes, when it’s time for me to self-publish a new book in ebook and paperback, I’ll make a little noise about it, but in the end, I’m sure interested readers will find it by themselves when they’re ready anyway.
+But yes, when it’s time for me to self-publish a new book in ebook and paperback, I’ll make a little noise about it.
+But, in the end, I’m sure interested readers will find it by themselves when they’re ready.

 More reading: Idiom Examples To Make Your Writing A Piece Of Cake